 --- component: type: myproject:MyRootComponent param_from_text_file: !TextFile "/path with spaces/to/file.txt"

 This does not allow you to include other YAML documents as part of the configuration, except as text/binary blobs.
 See the next section if this is what you want.

 Component configuration can be specified on several levels:

 Any options you specify on each level override or augment any options given on previous levels.
+The command line configuration options have precedence over the configuration files.
 To minimize the effort required to build a working configuration file for your application, it is suggested that you pass as many of the options directly in the component initialization code and leave only deployment specific options like API keys, access credentials and such to the configuration file.

 With the configuration presented in the earlier paragraphs, the